The electrification of fleets has become a preoccupation amongst Australia’s forward-thinking fleet managers.

 FIMS like Formbird FLEET provide valuable insights into driver behaviour, recording harsh breaking and excessive acceleration.
 A better understanding of vehicle utilisation will inform fleet managers’ decisions about when to invest in driver training, how to share vehicles or retire aging vehicles and invest in new electric models.

 The electrification of fleets offers many benefits for organisations, including increased efficiency, driver safety, vehicle utilisation, and progress toward sustainability goals.
 However, the transition to electric vehicles will be complex and requires fleet managers to plan accordingly.
-Fleet Information Management Systems (FIMS), such as Formbird FLEET, can help organisations navigate the challenges of fleet electrification by providing training, monitoring data, and optimising operations.
+Fleet Management Information Systems (FMIS), such as Formbird FLEET, can help organisations navigate the challenges of fleet electrification by providing training, monitoring data, and optimising operations.

 Formbird FLEET will help fleet managers reduce costs, improve fuel efficiency, and extend the range of electric vehicles.
 By investing in FIMS and transitioning to electric fleets, organisations can achieve productivity objectives and sustainability goals while improving driver safety and satisfaction levels.